 Thanks to our partnership on the mobile site and broker Launchpad experiences, the Slalom Build team already possessed important insights on how to bring better value to RE/MAX.
 And we were excited to roll up our sleeves and get to work.

 To envision the new website, we needed to learn the ins and outs of the supremely complex real estate business – so a team of UX designers, solution architects, and solution owner started with a six-week discovery.
 Side by side with RE/MAX, we sought to really understand the users and reconsider the existing site from a primarily broker-focused perspective.
 While features added over the years had seemed exciting at the time, the reality was that many of them were just lawn ornaments – they weren’t being used and wouldn’t be missed.
 At the same time, we found opportunities for new features that really would be useful for buyers and brokers alike – like an interactive map that drills down to street level to show neighborhood businesses, schools, parks, and other points of interest.

-The discovery process also laid the groundwork to allowed us to develop smart user flows and a clean, consistent front-end experience.
-To provide users with the robust (and complex) real estate information and services, the team built a Single Page Application on top of a set of APIs that hooked into a serverless backend on AWS.
+The discovery process also laid the groundwork to allow us to develop smart user flows and a clean, consistent front-end experience.
+To provide users with robust (and complex) real estate information and services, the team built a Single Page Application on top of a set of APIs that hooked into a serverless backend on AWS.
 Using the newest microservices, we connected the site with all sorts of third-party data providers – multiple listing service (MLS), location services, Google Maps, and many, many more.